-2 Much of the early persecution of Christians in Rome was due solely to their unfortunate use of the term "kingdom" in their preaching.
+2 Much of the early persecution of Christians in Rome was due solely to their unfortunate use of the term "kingdom" in their 2072 preaching.
 The Romans were tolerant of any and all religions but very resentful of anything that savored of political rivalry.
 And so, when these early persecutions, due so largely to misunderstanding, died out, the field for religious propaganda was wide open.
 The Roman was interested in political administration; he cared little for either art or religion, but he was unusually tolerant of both.

-3 Oriental law was stern and arbitrary; Greek law was fluid and artistic; Roman law was dignified and respectbreeding.
+3 Oriental law was stern and arbitrary; Greek law was fluid and artistic; Roman law was dignified and respect-breeding.
 Roman education bred an unheard-of and stolid loyalty.
 The early Romans were politically devoted and sublimely consecrated individuals.
 They were honest, zealous, and dedicated to their ideals, but without a religion worthy of the name.
 Small wonder that their Greek teachers were able to persuade them to accept Paul's Christianity.

 4 And these Romans were a great people.
 They could govern the Occident because they did govern themselves.
-Such unparalleled honesty, devotion, and stalwart selfcontrol was ideal soil for the reception and growth of Christianity.
+Such unparalleled honesty, devotion, and stalwart self-control was ideal soil for the reception and growth of Christianity.

 5 It was easy for these Greco-Romans to become just as spiritually devoted to an institutional church as they were politically devoted to the state.
 The Romans fought the church only when they feared it as a competitor of the state.
 Rome, having little national philosophy or native culture, took over Greek culture for its own and boldly adopted Christ as its moral philosophy.
 Christianity became the moral culture of Rome but hardly its religion in the sense of being the individual experience in spiritual growth of those who embraced the new religion in such a wholesale manner.
-True, indeed, many individuals did penetrate beneath the surface of all this state religion and found for the nourishment of their souls the real values of the hidden meanings held within the latent truths of Hellenized and paganized Christianity.
+True, indeed, many individuals did penetrate beneath the surface of all this state religion preaching.
+The Romans were tolerant of any > and found for the nourishment of their souls and all religions but very resentful of anything that savored of political rivalry.
+And so, when these early persecutions, due so largely to

-6 ¶ The Stoic and his sturdy appeal to "nature and conscience" had only the better prepared all Rome to receive Christ, at least in an intellectual sense.
+6 The Stoic and his sturdy appeal to "nature and conscience" had only the better prepared all Rome to receive Christ, at least in an intellectual sense.
 The Roman was by nature and training a lawyer; he revered even the laws of nature.
 And now, in Christianity, he discerned in the laws of nature the laws of God.
 A people that could produce Cicero and Vergil were ripe for Paul's Hellenized Christianity.